10 romantic waterfalls to visit this Valentine’s Day

 Because the water runs straight from the tablelands, it’s fresh and slightly chilly, but on a balmy Valentine’s Day, all you’ll want to do is dive in.

-You’ll find Ellinjaa Falls about a 1.5hr drive from Cairns and at the bottom of a lush rainforest staircase.
+You’ll find Ellinjaa Falls about a one and a half hour drive from Cairns and at the bottom of a lush rainforest staircase.

-Stoney Creek Falls, Fairy Falls or Crystal Cascades, Tropical North Queensland
+9. Stoney Creek Falls, Fairy Falls and Crystal Cascades, Tropical North Queensland

 - Here’s a list of Queensland’s best waterfalls